RPG-coder/ckd-patient-navigator-setup/README.md

 <hr/>

 ## Database Backups (for MySQL/Docker)

+You can follow this [VideoDemo](https://youtu.be/bEpSrraX-V0) instead of skimming through below content.

 - If you want to backup you current database tables, then execute below script:
   - sh mysql_backup.sh # note this script must be executed in the folder containing the res folder
 - This will create a "mysql_backup" folder inside the "res" folder along with automatically moving all older versioned .sql database backup files into this folder.